yberrada/mongo-movies/README.md

 - Go back to the Atlas UI
 - Navigate to the movies collection and click on the Online Archive Tab
 - Click on Configure Online Archive
-- Click on Next and enter the namespace where the movies are stored (*The namespace would be the db.collection -> sample_mflix.movies* ).
+- Click on Next and enter the namespace where the movies are stored `sample_mflix.movies`.
-- Under the archiving rule, select custom criteria and come up with the query that return movies that were released before 2016.
+- Under the archiving rule, select **custom criteria** and come up with the query that return movies that were released before 2016.
 Note, the movie documents have a field called `year`.
 Write a basic MQL query in the custom criteria input box.
 The query should look like this: `{"year": {"$lt": 2016}}`
 - Enter the most common fields that queries on archived documents will contain.
-These will be used to partition your archived data for optimal query performance.In our scenario, this is the `rated` field.
+These will be used to partition your archived data for optimal query performance.In our scenario, this is the `rated` field, then the `title` field.
 - Click on next and launch the archival process.

 *If successful, you should not be able to find any movies with a year value prior to 2016 in your database.*